RefineStat: Efficient Exploration for Probabilistic Program Synthesis: Related Work

 Most recently, \cite{li2024automatedstatisticalmodeldiscovery} uses LLM for probabilistic program synthesis.
-The key idea is to use two interacting LLMs: a generator LLM and a critic LLM that improve the synthesized program iteratively.
-The paper shows that with instances of GPT4 as the generator and critic (closed LLM with likely $>$T weights) can find reasonable probabilistic programs from data.
-As our evaluation shows, \Tool{} significantly improves the ability to find programs that fits the data (recall Table~\ref{tab:datasets-lm-expert}) and in contrast to \cite{li2024automatedstatisticalmodeldiscovery}, runs only a single small open LLM ($<8$B weights), demonstrating the positive impact of constrained decoding.
+The paper shows that with instances of GPT4 as the generator and critic (closed LLM) can find reasonable probabilistic programs from data.
+As our evaluation shows, \Tool{} significantly improves the ability to find programs that fits the data (recall Table~\ref{tab:datasets-lm-expert}) and in contrast to \cite{li2024automatedstatisticalmodeldiscovery}, runs only a single small open LLM ($<8$B weights), demonstrating the benefits of constrained decoding.

 \textbf{Program Synthesis with Constrained LLM Decoding:} Recent advances in program synthesis have enabled constrained decoding approaches where LLMs generate code while adhering to formal language specifications.
-These constraints can be partially precomputed and enforced more efficiently for regular \citep{deutsch2019general,willard2023efficient,kuchnik2023validating} or context-free \citep{koo2024automata,ugare2024improving,dong2024xgrammar, banerjee2025cranereasoningconstrainedllm, suresh2025dingoconstrainedinferencediffusion, firestone2025utf} languages, ensuring syntactic correctness.
-For more dynamic program generation, \citet{poesia2022synchromesh} and \citet{ugare2025itergen} implement error-driven backtracking when the LLM synthesizes invalid code.
+These constraints can be partially precomputed and enforced more efficiently for regular \citep{deutsch2019general,willard2023efficient,kuchnik2023validating} or context-free \citep{koo2024automata,ugare2024syncodellmgenerationgrammar,dong2024xgrammar, banerjee2025cranereasoningconstrainedllm, suresh2025dingoconstrainedinferencediffusion, firestone2025utf} languages, ensuring syntactic correctness.
+Recent grammar-constrained and type-constrained approaches rely on a prefix property~\citep{M_ndler_2025}, where each partial program can be incrementally validated and completed into a syntactic and/or well-typed program.
+In contrast, \Tool{} targets properties that cannot be prefix-checked, since statistical reliability requires full posterior inference rather than purely static validation.
+For more dynamic program generation, \citet{poesia2022synchromesh} and \citet{ugare2025itergen} implement error-driven backtracking.